- Can I pass my CA Final Exams while working a full-time job?

 - You should revise what you have covered.

-- Revision may be in form of the notes you made earlier, scribbling on the books/module or just highlighted a portion of your module (I used a highlighter to highlight important portions) to revise it later.
+- Revision may be in form of the notes you made earlier, scribbling on the books/module, or just highlighting a portion of your module (I used a highlighter to highlight important portions) to revise it later.

 - Allocate or keep separate time for revision.